-All About That Bling, is a series that looks at Roman Jewelry during the Roman Empire (primarily the 1st century BCE to 2nd century CE).
+All About That Bling, based on my class of the same name, is a series that looks at Roman Jewelry during the Roman Empire (primarily the 1st century BCE to 2nd century CE).
 The focus will be on the different styles, materials used, definitions, cross-cultural differences, origins, and the culture of jewelry in Rome.
 There will be several sections of this series, the links will be at the bottom.
 This section touches on types of adornment and origins.
 These sections will be updated as I acquire more knowledge (and my availability to do so allows).

 (Content Warning: Gendered language, phallic pendants)

 The standard modern definition of what jewelry is: is anything worn for no other purpose than adornment.
 Necklaces, earrings, bracelets, bangles, rings, anklets, and brooches all fall into this category.
 However, this is an oversimplification as it does not take into account factors of the time nor modern day perceptions.
 Social status, displaying personal and/or family wealth, inheritance, economic realities, cultural perspectives regarding affluence are just some of the factors that go into why someone would wear jewelry.
 That does not exclude wearing jewelry simply because one likes it or wants to.
 Jewelry goes back to the beginning of human creativity, surely the meanings are far more complex than the above definition.

 Things that we think may fall under the category of jewelry but don’t quite qualify resemble adornment but they have a function, often as a mark of rank, office, or status via accomplishments.
 It’s like the difference between a brooch and a fibula.
 One is for looks the other is for function.
 Signet rings and corona (wreaths or crowns) are examples of such.